nkaz001/hftbacktest/docs/market_maker_program.rst

 Market Maker Program
 ====================

-**DISCLAIMER:** This document provides a list of market maker program details.
+**DISCLAIMER:** This document provides a list of market maker program.
 However, the information may not be fully up-to-date or accurate.
 Always verify details directly with the respective exchange.
 Use this list as a general reference only.
 If you find outdated or incorrect information, please submit a GitHub issue to notify us.